University of Arizona (Philosophy)

 Because I am employed full-time during the work week, I am only available to tutor on weekends.

-In many ways I am uniquely positioned to teach difficult and troubled students, especially those who are bored with school because they are unhappy with themselves, smarter than many of their teachers, or both.
+In many ways I am uniquely positioned to teach difficult, troubled, and underperforming students.
+This especially true for those who are bored with school because they are unhappy with themselves, smarter than many of their teachers, or both.
 First, I was one myself from grade school through my first year of college, so I have personal knowledge of what they are experiencing.
 Secondly, I have worked with students of all ages, and from a variety of ethnic and cultural backgrounds.
 Finally, I served four years as an instructor in a special program funded by the U.S. Department of Labor.
 The only students permitted were those who had been determined by their behavior and achievement to be at risk of dropping out of school.
 For each year that the program operated, my students measurably increased their math and English scores two school years for each one spent in the program.
 We also outperformed every other school participating.

 My teaching experience includes both children aged four through eighteen, and adults of all ages.